cuulee/tile-reduce-1/README.md

 The example below reads from an americ (maybe north america) mapbox qa tilesets available for download as I figured it would be a good datum.
 The example not only serializes the vector tile but converts it into geojson features. (a step not really needed but worth showing) the qa tiles function assume gzip compression while the normal function just accepts the raw byte array in other words you would have to reflect the ungzip in your own mapfunc.

-The example was a ~5gb gzipped mbtiles file consisting of ~72M features and it completed the example in around 10 minutes if I remember I'll run again and time it.
+The example was a ~5gb gzipped mbtiles file.
+On my machine (2012 MBP 15 in.) it completed 9m52.297751367s with 71,339,335 (71 million) thats > 100,000 features read / s from the worst state you can get the vector tiles in gzipped with QA encoding.

 ```golang
 package main